D8-X/d8x-trader-backend/SWARM.md

 ## Security

 There are some security considerations that need to be taken care of.
-If you followed the guide up to this point, you will have a publicly accesible redis instance on server where you ran `docker compose` as well as publicly accesible docker swarm cluster with publicly exposed ports of main api as well as registry.
+If you followed the guide up to this point, you will have a publicly accessible Redis instance on server where you ran `docker compose` as well as publicly accessible Docker Swarm cluster with publicly exposed ports of main api as well as registry.

+Additionally on running a firewall (for example ufw), we need to specifically block ports.

 ### Securing REDIS From Server 1